serenity-is/docs/tutorials/multi_tenancy/filtering_users_by_tenantid.md

 This is the class that is returned when you ask for current user through *Authorization.UserDefinition*.

-We also need to modify the code wher this class is loaded.
+We also need to modify the code where this class is loaded.
 In the same folder, edit *UserRetrieveService.cs* and change *GetFirst* method like below:

 ```cs
 private UserDefinition GetFirst(IDbConnection connection, BaseCriteria criteria)